ListnPlay/Kastomer/README.md

 The library uses [json4s with jackson](https://github.com/json4s/json4s#jackson) via the [akka-http-json](https://github.com/hseeberger/akka-http-json) to serialize the requests.
 In addition to default serializers, [Joda-Time](http://www.joda.org/joda-time/) and UUID are supported.

+### Metrics and Health ###

-The library also registers Health and Metrics extensions that enable Akka integration with [Dropwizard (formerly known as CodaHale) Metrics](http://metrics.dropwizard.io/).
+The library registers Health and Metrics extensions that enable Akka integration with [Dropwizard (formerly known as CodaHale) Metrics](http://metrics.dropwizard.io/).
 The library automatically registers a timer with each type of flows.
 To register itself as a HealthCheck, your application needs to call `Health().addCheck` passing the Kastomer instance.

 ## Reactive-Streams ##